cp3402-students/cp3402-2021-site-cp3402-2021-team05/deployment.md

 #### Running wordmove
 You only need to do all the above steps once, to setup the keys between your computer and the staging server.
 Once that setup is complete, you should be able to use wordmove with just 1 command.
 To check it's working properly:

-- Open `jazzclub.test` and `http://52.64.5.32` side by side in 2 browser windows.
+- Open `[yourname]jazzclub.test` and `http://52.64.5.32` side by side in 2 browser windows.
-- Make a visible change to your local `jazzclub.test` like adding your name to the site title.
+- Make a visible change to your local `[yourname]jazzclub.test` like adding your name to the site title.
-- Save your change, and run `wordmove push --all e staging` from inside your vagrant ssh terminal.
+- Save your change, and run `wordmove push --all` from inside your vagrant ssh terminal.
 If everything works, you should be able to refresh `http://52.64.5.32` and see your change reflected.
 - Now login to the staging wordpress page `http://52.64.5.32/wp-admin/` with `admin` as both username and password.
-- Make a change, save, and then run `wordmove pull --all e staging` back in your vagrant ssh terminal.
-Your change should now be visible on `jazzclub.test`.
+- Make a change, save, and then run `wordmove pull --all` back in your vagrant ssh terminal.
+Your change should now be visible on `[yourname]jazzclub.test`.

 ## Example workflow
 My understanding of how we will work collaboratively on the WP theme